Charitha-08/Charitha-08/README.md

 - Represented weights and biases in **matrix form** to streamline computations and clearly track how updates propagate through the network.
 - Implemented **gradient descent for weight updates**, tested with example datasets, and validated correctness by tracing outputs and error reductions step by step.

+### 📊 Analyzing Financial Trends in YouTube & Predicting Future Performance
+- Conducted exploratory data analysis (EDA) on a dataset of 995 YouTube channels, uncovering strong correlations between subscribers, views, and revenue potential.
+- Implemented data preprocessing (handling duplicates, missing values, outliers, and normalization) to ensure a clean and reliable dataset for financial modeling.
+- Built and compared multiple models — Linear Regression, Lasso, Random Forest, and XGBoost — achieving up to 52% prediction accuracy in forecasting yearly channel revenue.
+- Identified top-earning content categories (Entertainment, Education, and Music) and provided strategic insights for optimizing growth and revenue generation.
+- Proposed future enhancements including sentiment analysis of comments and advanced ensemble modeling to improve revenue forecasting and audience targeting.

 ---

 ## 📂 Machine Leaning Projects